Tori Spelling: 2010–present

+In 2022, Spelling appeared as a guest on the Australian and French versions of The Masked Singer.
+In 2023, she competed in the Spanish version of The Masked Singer as "Harlequin".

+In September 2024, Spelling was announced as one of the celebrities competing on season 33 of Dancing with the Stars.
+She is partnered with Pasha Pashkov.

 Personal life

 On July 3, 2004, Spelling married actor and writer Charlie Shanian.
-In July 2005, Spelling was filming the Lifetime TV-movie Mind Over Murder in Ottawa, during which she met actor Dean McDermott, who was then married to actress Mary Jo Eustace.
+In July 2005, she was filming the Lifetime TV movie Mind Over Murder in Ottawa, during which she met actor Dean McDermott, who was then married to actress Mary Jo Eustace.
 Spelling and McDermott began an affair the night they met.
 Spelling and Shanian separated in October 2005.
 Shanian cited irreconcilable differences when he filed for divorce, which was finalized on April 20, 2006.

 Spelling married McDermott less than a month later, on May 7, 2006, in a private ceremony in Wakaya, Fiji.
-Spelling and McDermott renewed their vows on May 8, 2010, in Beverly Hills, California.
-The couple have five children together: three sons, Liam Aaron (born March 13, 2007), Finn Davey (born August 30, 2012) and Beau Dean (born March 2, 2017) and two daughters, Stella Doreen (born June 9, 2008) and Hattie Margaret (born October 10, 2011).
-She is also the stepmother to Jack Montgomery McDermott (born October 10, 1998), who is McDermott's son with Eustace.
-However, according to recent Instagram posts, Tori Spelling refers to Mary Jo Eustace’s daughter, Lola Eustace (born July 7, 2005), as her “step daughter”.
-Also, Lola Eustace refers to Dean McDermott as her “dad”, which would make Tori the stepmother to two children, Jack McDermott and Lola Eustace.
+The couple renewed their vows on May 8, 2010, in Beverly Hills, California.
+They have five children together: three sons, Liam Aaron (born 2007), Finn Davey (born 2012) and Beau Dean (born 2017) and two daughters, Stella Doreen (born 2008) and Hattie Margaret (born 2011).

 Spelling anticipated a sizable inheritance from her father's $500 million estate after his death in 2006.
 The estate was to be divided primarily between Spelling, her brother Randy, and their mother Candy.
 Candy Spelling was the estate executor, but she and Tori Spelling were estranged.
 Tori and Randy Spelling each inherited $800,000, although Randy was not estranged from Candy.
 Candy established a $10 million trust fund for Tori's eldest child.

 In her sixth book, Spelling It Like It Is, Spelling admitted to having financial troubles, due to the cancellation of her reality series, poor real estate decisions, and a difficult fourth pregnancy, during which she was hospitalized for ten weeks.
 In explanation, Spelling said, "...as my real estate obsession persists, it's starting to look more compulsive.
 Moving is expensive, and I've put us in a precarious financial situation."

-Spelling is an ordained minister with an online ministry.